 A vegan picnic sounds like a terrible thing, since good picnics typically feature a lot of cheese and cured meats.
 But Vegan Picnic actually does a decent job of making vegan things edible, especially the “crispy chicken” sandwich and sugar donut (the sugar helps).
 This place is very much grab-and-go, but if you’re in Cow Hollow and looking for a quick, healthy lunch, it’s perfect.

 Order at the counter, then get ready for some of the best roasted things you’ve ever eaten.
 While the signature rotisserie chicken at this Hayes Valley spot is definitely worth your time, the cauliflower might actually be our favorite.
 It also happens to be a vegetarian entree that’s filling and delicious and not pasta.
-Overall, this is one of the best places in SF for an inexpensive, healthy dinner - provided you don’t succumb to the pork belly sandwich, of course.
+Overall, this is one of the best places in SF for an inexpensive, healthy dinner.

 As you may have guessed, Asian Box serves whimsical, Mexican-Mediterranean smoothies.
 Just checking that you’re actually reading this.
 This low-key spot in the Marina actually serves exactly you would think: very tasty and very filling rice/salad boxes with pre-set or make-your-own options.
 We’re fans of the tofu curry and the pork, and while you can get your food to-go, know that the interior is a lot nicer than many order-at-the-counter spots.
 It may not be your new go-to for date night, but it’s a perfectly good place to hang out over a casual, healthy weeknight dinner.